Baking apple pie as bars is so much easier!

 - 1/8 teaspoon ground nutmeg

 - Preheat the oven to 300°F (149°C).
-Line the bottom and sides of an 8-inch square baking pan with aluminum foil or parchment paper, leaving enough overhang on all sides.
+Line the bottom and sides of an 8-inch square baking pan with parchment paper leaving enough overhang on all sides.
 Set aside.

 - Make the apple filling: Combine the sliced apples, flour, granulated sugar, cinnamon, and nutmeg together in a large bowl until all of the apples are evenly coated.
 Set aside.